ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 cd "Your catkin workspace"/src/Exp_Lab_Assignments ./Ass1.sh
 ```
 This will install the package, and all the useful launch files and nodes will be started.
+In particular, you will have:
+- one terminal for the launch files
+- one terminal for the state manager
+- one terminal for stage: look at it to see robot moving
+- one terminal to print to screen: look at it to see more information about movement
+Close all terminals by Ctrl+C con the first terminal.

 ## Working hypoteses
 The user: